California’s High Speed Rail Phasing Plan

 The California High Speed Rail Authority has a more in-depth overview of the segments on its website

-A map showing the Central Valley and Silicon Valley segments under construction. and most of the rest of the system has environmental clearance.
+A map showing the Central Valley, Silicon Valley, and Inland Empire segments under construction. and San Francisco to Los Angleles has environmental clearance.

 Two Segments are Under Construction